fionapigott/Gnip-Tweet-Evaluation/README.md

-Presuming you have access to the service, the Audience API will will be queried any time you request audience analysis ("-a") option and your input Tweet set contains more that 10,000 unique users.
+Presuming you have access to the service, the Audience API will will be queried any time you request audience analysis ("-a") option and your input Tweet set contains more than the minimum number of unique users.